 -

-For our Boston friends: There is unfortunately only one direct flight to Tokyo operated by Japan Airlines.
-It’s expensive and may not be within reason for you.
+For our Boston friends: Unfortunately, there’s only one direct flight to Tokyo operated by Japan Airlines.
+It’s expensive and may not be within reason.
 We have flown Air Canada, Delta, and United, each multiple times.
 If you need some guidance, please reach out!

 For our East Coast friends: Avoid layovers on the West Coast!
 The long 6-hour flight, followed by a second leg double that is not worth it, and there are better options!
 We recommend booking direct or a short layover in the US/Canada followed by a longer flight to Tokyo.

-For our West Coast friends: You guys have plenty of options, so revel in that!
+For our West Coast friends: You guys have plenty of options, revel in that!

 -